www-object-social/CONNECTING-TOGETHER/README.md

 |*.OS|Only for browser and software|
 | |For browser,software and server|

-> "*" indicate that we can choose any of the names that are available
+> "*" indicate that we can choose any of the names that are available. but these names must not be used "Server", "Browser", "Software" and "OS"

 ## @Blazor server
 >Description coming